Cookies & Cups > Recipes > Breakfast > Skillet Apple Biscuits

 5. Bake for 30-35 minutes until biscuits are golden brown and bubbly.

-6. Glaze: allow the biscuits to cool for 10 minutes.
+6. Icing: allow the biscuits to cool for 10 minutes.
 Whisk the powdered sugar and heavy cream together in a small bowl until smooth and drizzle on top of biscuits.
 Serve warm.

 Notes